michelp/hillisp/README.md

     : [7 7 7 7 7 7 7 7 7 7 7 7 7 7 7  ...
 7 7 7 7 7 7 7 7 7 7 7 7 7 7 7]
     ?

+The 'fill' function takes a value and a size and creates a xector of the specified size filled with that value.
+Thus, The second expression above creates two xectors of one million integers each, fills them with the values 3 and 7, respectively, then adds them together, yielding a xector containing one million "10" values.

 This is conceptually very similar to the following numpy code:

     >>> 3 + 4